-These include salaries and wages accrued up to balance date, annual leave earned to but not yet taken at balance date.
+These include salaries and wages accrued up to balance date, and also annual leave earned, by non teaching staff, to but not yet taken at balance date.

 Long-term employee entitlements

 Employee benefits that are due to be settled beyond 12 months after the end of the period in which the employee renders the related service, such as long service leave and retirement gratuities, have been calculated on an actuarial basis.
 The calculations are based on: